0xDBFB7/ceramic/documents/ceramic.md

 ### Issues with this article

 - I'm an idiot with no experience in ceramics.
 You could do better.
 - This project was under considerable time pressure while attending university, and so was not nearly as rigorous as it should have been.
-Many refinements still need to be made; the process has very marginal utility in its current state.
+I overcomplicated everything and
 - I had a total budget of <$200.
 This constrained the solution extensively.
--

 ### A note on safety

-Like most inorganic dusts, aluminum oxide powder isn't good for your respiratory system.
+Like most inorganic dusts, aluminum oxide powder isn't all that good for your respiratory system.
 It's not nearly as damaging as silica, but a respirator or fume hood is recommended.
 There have also been some studies showing some (admittedly tenuous) connection between aluminum inhalation and Alzheimer's.

+Kaolin clay includes fine silica; it's not nearly as safe as natural

+CF reinforcement fibers have similar dangers.
+See

-It need not be said that fire is almost certain while working with these temperatures.
-Take precautions.
+It scarcely must be said that fire is almost certain while working at these temperatures; don't leave anything unattended and have fire safety protocols in place.

 If using a lost-PLA process, beware decomposition products.
 Perform the bakeoff and sintering steps in a well-ventilated area.

 The green body will almost certainly explode on the first few attempts.
 This will send hot ceramic shrapnel in all directions.
+A face shield is recommended.

-Contact with 230v electric kiln elements will almost definitely kill you.
+Finally, contact with 230v kiln elements will almost certainly be lethal.

-A consequence of haste can be seen here.

 # The recipe

+This is process 5, which is almost verbatim.

 Limitations:

-* See [the finished product](#the finished product) to see if the part quality is sufficient for your needs.
+* See [the finished product](#the finished product) to confirm that the part quality is sufficient for your needs.
-* This can only function for parts smaller than ~$5 \text{cm}^3​$ due to differential heating.
+* This can only function for parts smaller than ~$5 \text{cm}^3$ due to differential heating.
 An [alternate heat source]() would alleviate this requirement.
 * Expect 0.5% shrinkage in X/Y; accurate Z (along mold gravity vector) may require grinding.
 * Vacuum-safe (volatiles are removed, as almost all carbon-carbon bonds are broken), but highly permeable.
 * If you have a CNC capable of machining steel dies, pressing may be a more desirable route.